IbrahimSobh/llms/README.md

 - Fine-tuning the model on additional data.
 - Retrieval Augmented Generation (RAG) to provide additional external data to the prompt to form enhanced context from archived knowledge sources.

+👉 For more prompt engineering information, see the [Prompt Engineering Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) that contains all the latest papers, learning guides, lectures, references, and tools.

 ---

 ## 🚀 Fine-tuning LLMs